Katy Perry Baptizes New Cruise That Recreates Donna Summer’s Disco Era

 However, the ship’s base port for the 2023 and 2024 cruise season will be Canaveral, Florida, to offer its trips to the Caribbean, and then it will move to Galveston, Texas, Norwegian reported this Saturday.

-Perry will christen the new ship in Reykjavik (Iceland), with a capacity for 3,215 passengers, who will be able to enjoy “Summer: The Donna Summer Musical”, a work that has been nominated for a Tony Award and is one of its main attractions.
+Perry christened the new ship in Reykjavik (Iceland), with capacity for 3,215 passengers, who will be able to enjoy “Summer: The Donna Summer Musical”, a work that has been nominated for a Tony Award and is one of its main attractions.

-The pop singer and godmother of Prima will be one of the passengers on her first voyage at the end of a week in which most US shipping lines have further relaxed their precautionary measures due to the pandemic.
+The pop singer and godmother of Prima is one of the passengers on her first voyage at the end of a week in which most US shipping lines have further relaxed their precautionary measures due to the pandemic.

 The name Prima, which means first in Italian, is a tribute to the “new Italian partners” who built the ship at Fincantieri, said Harry Sommer, president and CEO of Norwegian Cruise Line (NCL).

-Without masks and without the need for negative covid-19 tests, travelers on the new ship will be able to immerse themselves in the disco age in one of the largest theaters in the industry at sea.
+With no masks and no need for negative COVID-19 tests, travelers on the new ship can immerse themselves in the disco age in one of the industry’s biggest theaters at sea.

 Sommer stressed that the new ship offers more open spaces as part of the new class of designs, which include a total of six ships.